netgfx/SwiftBoilerplateTemplate/README.md

 ### Capabilities

-* URLNavigation library is handling navigation from one ViewController to another via `Router.swift` where you can define your routes
+* URLNavigator (https://github.com/devxoul/URLNavigator) library is handling navigation from one ViewController to another via `Router.swift` where you can define your routes
 * `TransparentNavigationVC.swift` is used for more control over the NavigationController
 * No-storyboard, but we do love AutoLayout so `UIViewExtensions.swift` contain a set of utilities
 * Hero transitions and animations are baked in just use